- CLICK IMAGE TO ENLARGE

 A DEDICATED PEDIATRIC EMERGENCY DEPARTMENT

-Stony Brook's newly constructed state-of-the-art Pediatric Emergency Department, opened in November 2009, provides expert care for children in a patient- and family-centered environment.
+Stony Brook's newly constructed state-of-the-art Pediatric Emergency Department, opened in November 2009, provides 24/7 expert care for children and young adults in a patient- and family-centered environment.
 Our new facility offers expanded capacity and capabilities to meet the growing needs of Suffolk County.
-And, as a Level I Trauma Center, Stony Brook is equipped to treat the most severely ill and injured children.
+And, as Suffolk County's Regional Trauma Center, we are equipped to treat the most severely ill and injured children.

 The capabilities include:

-- Physicians board certified in pediatric emergency medicine, led by the newly recruited, nationally recognized physician, Dr. Sergey Kunkov
+- Physicians board certified in pediatric emergency medicine, led by the nationally recognized physician, Dr. Sergey Kunkov

 - Experienced staff, including nurses, physician assistants and technologists with specialty pediatrics training